-1. An amendment presenting an unpatentable claim, or a claim requiring a new search or otherwise raising a new issue in a case whose prosecution before the Primary Examiner has been closed, as where (a) All claims have been allowed, (b) All claims have been finally rejected, (c) Some claims allowed and remainder finally rejected.
+1. An amendment presenting an unpatentable claim, or a claim requiring a new search or otherwise raising a new issue in a case whose prosecution before the Primary Examiner has been closed, as where

+(a) All claims have been allowed,

+(b) All claims have been finally rejected (for exceptions see 714.12, 714.13, and 714.20(4)),

+(c) Some claims allowed and remainder finally rejected.
 See 714.12 to 714.14.

-2. Substitute specification that has not been required and is not needed.
+1 2.
+Substitute specification that has not been required and is not needed.
 See Rule 125, 608.01(q) and 714.20.
 If the Examiner approves, it may be entered.
+A plantie man that sioner.
+See 1101.02(f).

-3. A patent claim suggested by the Examiner and not presented within the time limit set or a reasonable extension thereof, unless entry is authorized by the Commissioner.
-See Notice of September 27, 1933, revised, 1101.02(f).
+8. A patent claim suggested by the Examiner and not presented within the time limit set or a reasonable extension thereof, unless entry is authorized by the Commisany person having no authority.

 4. While copied patent claims are generally admitted even though the case is under final rejection or on appeal, under certain conditions, the claims may be refused entry.
 See 1101.02(g).

-5. An unsigned or improperly signed amendment or one signed by a disbarred attorney or any person having no authority.
+5. An unsigned or improperly signed amendment or one signed by a disbarred attorney or be entered with certain accuracy.
+See 714.23.